Universal Pansharpening Model: Methodology

 To progressively refine the latent representation toward high-quality reconstruction, it is crucial to effectively exploit the pixel-domain PAN image as a spatial prior for latent enhancement.
-However, the inherent domain mismatch between pixel-space PAN features and latent-space MS representations necessitates a principled cross-domain interaction mechanism to enable effective information transfer.
+However, the domain discrepancy between pixel-space PAN features and latent-space MS representations makes such cross-domain interaction inherently challenging.
+Existing fusion modules, including concatenation, attention, and multiplicative interactions, primarily capture finite-order feature couplings.
+Although stacking multiple layers implicitly enriches interactions, the resulting interaction order remains fundamentally bounded by network depth.
+Therefore, instead of explicitly constructing increasingly higher-order interactions, we seek an implicit formulation capable of aggregating interactions of all orders.